priscillamc/pagemash/README.txt

 No. As of v1.0.2 you no longer need to add any code to your template.
 PageMash adds a filter to the wp_list_pages() function and will also work just fine with the pages widget.

 = Which browsers are supported =
 Any good up-to-date browser should work fine.
 I test in Firefox, IE7, Safari and Opera.
-(NB in IE7 you need to use the page name as a drag handle.)
+(NB in IE you might need to use the page name as a drag handle.)

 == Screenshots ==